God doesn’t generally look at how much we give, He is more concerned with how much we keep (Mk 12:41-44).

 In the seventies, there was more cash transferred than checks, and credit cards where unheard of in our neighborhood, so it was not unusual to see my mother paying bills by putting cash in various piles on the kitchen table.

-When I heard that mom was giving money away to someone else, when all we had in the fridge was bologna and mustard, and at that point, as far as I knew, I was sentenced to wear my brother’s hand-me-downs for the rest of my life, I voiced my opinion and my disappointment that she would take money away from us, when in fact we should be on the receiving end of somebody else’s charity.
-My mother did not stop what she was doing, I’m not sure that she even looked at me, she just responded, calmly.
+When I heard that mom was giving money away to someone else, when all we had in the fridge was bologna and mustard, and at that point, as far as I knew, I was sentenced to wear my brother’s hand-me-downs for the rest of my life, I voiced my opinion.
+I was disappointment that she would take money away from us, when in fact we should be on the receiving end of somebody else’s charity.
+My mother did not stop what she was doing, I’m not sure that she even looked at me, she just responded.

 My mom was simple.
 She did not try to make profound points, she did not try to teach lessons or leave impressions on people, including her own children, even on this particular day with her selfish daughter.
 What she did do was live her life, and if you were paying attention, thankfully I was that day, and looked very closely, you would have seen selflessness.
 Someone who, without pomp and circumstance thought about other people, and always wanted to help.

 That day I learned a lesson, she responded to me with these words, “Jackie, listen to me, no matter how bad you think you have it, somebody, somewhere always has it worse than you.
 Everyone has enough to give to someone with less.”
 She went on to remind me that although there was only bologna in the fridge, it was enough to fill me up and keep me from going hungry.
 She continued by letting me know that even though, every so often, I did have to wear something that my brother had outgrown, at least I had choices.